 The first time I made these almonds, I made them to give as gifts to a few friends over the holidays.
 Simple and a necessary change from all the usual sweet stuff that comes with holiday baking, these thyme-scented almonds make a sophisticated treat.

-I've made these roasted almonds several times since.
+I've made this oven-roasted almonds recipe several times since.
 They are just so good.
 Perfect for snacking, grabbing to stash in your bag as you head out the door, or nibble on when thinking about what to make for dinner.
 Even more perfect with a cocktail or a glass of wine on a Friday night - maybe next to these balsamic mushrooms.
 These almonds are vegan, gluten-free and even keto-friendly.

-The best part is that these roasted almonds are so simple to make, you can literally make a batch while you are cleaning the kitchen or packing lunches.
+The best part is that these crunch toasted almonds are so simple to make, you can literally make a batch while you are cleaning the kitchen or packing lunches.

-I adapted this recipe very slightly from the Barefoot Contessa.
-Ina Gartner uses Marcona almonds.
+I adapted this recipe very slightly from the Barefoot Contessa, Ina Garten's thyme roasted Marcona almonds recipe.
 I have never in my life seen or tasted a Marcona almond.
 I'm sure they are beautiful and delicious and all of that.
 But I believe in making do with what you have.
 And I always have a bag of plain, unroasted almonds from Costco in my freezer.

 When buying almonds be careful with buying roasted and salted.
 They should be in a sealed, air-tight container and have an expiration date.
 Be careful with those bulk sections.
 Often roasted nuts and seeds found here will be rancid.
 And I always avoid those little packages of chopped or whole nuts found in the baking aisle I'm just not convinced that the inventory turns over quickly enough for these to be truly fresh.